cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

   frame, and the location of variables will be calculated relative to the value of `ebp`.

-  On `gcc`, it's possible to use the function `__builtin_frame_address()` to get the value of the `ebp` register (see <https://gcc.gnu.org/onlinedocs/gcc/Return-Address.html>).
+  On GCC, it's possible to use the function `__builtin_frame_address()` to get the value of the `ebp` register (see <https://gcc.gnu.org/onlinedocs/gcc/Return-Address.html>).